Measurement-based quantum computing with qudit stabilizer states: Qudit stabilizer state resources

 \subsubsection{Example: Controlled-$X$ gate resources}

-For resources, characterized by controlled-$X$ gates, the entangling gates commute whenever they act on the same control or target.
+For resources, characterized by controlled-$X$ gates, the entangling gates do not commute unless they act on the same control or target.
 Thus, one needs to keep track of the temporal order in which the $CX$ gates are applied in addition to specifying the control and target of each operation.

 We consider a one-dimensional resource state as shown in Fig. \ref{fig:onedimensional-resource}, initializing the resource qudits in $ \ket{\varphi} = S_d \ket{0_X}$.
 Applying afterwards the $CX_d$ gate, we obtain for integer-ring qudits